Medical and Surgical History of EdinburghHalf day private walking tour (up to 8 guests)

 Half-day (approximately 4 and half hour) walking tour of Edinburgh’s historic medical and surgical sites.
 Refreshment stop at Royal College of Surgeons café (refreshments not inclusive)

-Starts and finishes at Tron Square, Royal Mile, Edinburgh.
+Starts at Hunter Square, Royal Mile; finishes at Greyfriars Kirkyard.
 Transfer from hotel/cruise vessel can be arranged (extra charge applies)

 Standard tour does not include admission to any Edinburgh University or other buildings/museums though this can be applied for/arranged on request (extra charges may apply)

 Total distance approximately 2 miles – some fairly steep slopes, many street crossings/kerbs.
 Moderate fitness level/unimpaired mobility advisable.

 No lower or upper age limit, though subject matter will be of more interest to adults in general.

 Subject to cancellation by 7 Hills Tours in case of bad weather – full refund will be given in this case.